Construction of blow-up manifolds to the equivariant self-dual Chern-Simons-Schr\"odinger equation: Introduction

 To begin with, we decompose the solution into the blow-up profile and the remainder.
 The former is a finite-dimensional object, whose dynamics is described by a system of ODEs of modulation parameters.
 The latter belongs to some finite codimension space described by orthogonality conditions.

 We first detect the evolution laws of the modulation parameters exhibiting pseudoconformal blow-up and its rotational instability.
 Next, we control the remainder part by the robust energy method combined with repulsivity properties observed in higher Sobolev norms.
 This strategy was successfully implemented in various contexts.
-To name a few relevant examples, we refer to Rodnianski-Sterbenz \cite{RodnianskiSterbenz2010Ann.Math.} and Rapha\"el-Rodnianski \cite{RaphaelRodnianski2012Publ.Math.} for energy-critical wave maps, Merle-Rapha\"el-Rodnianski \cite{MerleRaphaelRodnianski2013InventMath} for energy-critical Schr\"odinger maps.
+To name a few relevant examples, we refer to Rodnianski--Sterbenz \cite{RodnianskiSterbenz2010Ann.Math.} and Raphaël--Rodnianski \cite{RaphaelRodnianski2012Publ.Math.} for energy-critical wave maps, Merle--Raphaël--Rodnianski \cite{MerleRaphaelRodnianski2013InventMath} for energy-critical Schrödinger maps.
 We also refer to \cite{HillairetRaphael2012AnalPDE,RaphaelSchweyer2013CPAM,RaphaelSchweyer2014AnalPDE} for relevant works in the energy-critical equations.
-The strategy also extends to energy-supercritical equations, for example in Merle-Rapha\"el-Rodnianski \cite{MerleRaphaelRodnianski2015CambJMath} and Collot \cite{Collot2017AnalPDE,Collot2018MemAMS}.
+The strategy also extends to energy-supercritical equations, for example in Merle--Raphaël--Rodnianski \cite{MerleRaphaelRodnianski2015CambJMath} and Collot \cite{Collot2017AnalPDE,Collot2018MemAMS}.
 This list is not exhaustive.
 The works \cite{MerleRaphaelRodnianski2013InventMath,MerleRaphaelRodnianski2015CambJMath,Collot2018MemAMS} are the most relevant to our work.

 \

 1. \emph{Setup for the modulation analysis}.
 Let $(\lambda_{0},\gamma_{0},b_{0},\epsilon_{0})\in\tilde{\mathcal{U}}_{init}$ be given and let $\eta_{0}$ vary.
 Set our initial data

 where $P(\cdot;b_{0},\eta_{0})$ is a modified profile to be used in this paper, which deforms from $Q$.
 The construction of $P$ and the roles of $b_{0}$ and $\eta_{0}$ will be explained soon.
 The introduction of the modified profile $P$ and modulation parameters $\lambda_{0},\gamma_{0},b_{0},\eta_{0}$ are motivated from the generalized null space relations of the linearized operator.